nasa/astrobee/localization/graph_localizer/readme.md

 ## Other
 ### FeatureTracker
 The FeatureTracker maintains feature tracks for image based measurements.
-Feature tracks can be queried using feature ids or by returning the n longest feature tracks.
+Feature tracks can be queried using feature ids or by returning the N longest feature tracks.
 The feature tracker also slides the window for feature tracks to remove old measurements if necessary.

 ### Sanity Checker
 The SanityChecker validates the current localization pose using a reference pose or by checking that the covariances are within defined bounds.
 ### GraphLocalizerInitializer
 The GraphLocalizerInitializer is responsible for loading GraphLocalizer parameters.
-It also stores the starting pose for the localizer and estimates initial IMU biases using a set of n consecutive measurements at standstill.
+It also stores the starting pose for the localizer and estimates initial IMU biases using a set of N consecutive measurements at standstill.

 ### GraphLocalizerWrapper
 The GraphLocalizerWrapper contains the GraphLocalizer, GraphLocalizerInitializer, and SanityChecker.
 It passes ROS messages to each of these and also provides interfaces for accessing some GraphLocalizer data, such as messages built using GraphLocalizer values, estimates of the dock and handrail poses wrt the world frame, and more.